Synonym(s)

 - Minocycline

-Less commonly, the syndrome is associated with drugs such as: primidone, gold derivatives, cyclosporine, captopril, diltiazem, terbinafine, azathioprine and allopurinol (Kumari R et al 2011).
+The syndrome is less frequently associated with drugs such as primidone, gold derivatives, cyclosporine, captopril, diltiazem, terbinafine, azathioprine and allopurinol (Kumari R et al. 2011).

-Note: Apparently, there are also correlations between reactivation of HHV-6 and clinical severity of the reaction.
+Remark: Apparently there are also correlations between the reactivation of HHV-6 and the clinical severity of the reaction.

-2-6 weeks after ingestion of triggering drugs (long latency period between drug ingestion and appearance of symptoms), appearance of a generalized, maculo-papular, lichenoid or multiforme, possibly also hemorrhagic (about 10%) exanthema, which may extend to erythroderma.
-Skin symptoms spread from the face to the entire body.
-The face is often reddened and swollen in areas, with accentuation of the periorbital region.
-The changes on the trunk and extremities are exceptionally polymorphic.
-Atypical cocardia are frequently encountered.
+2-6 weeks after taking the triggering medication (long latency period between taking the medication and the onset of symptoms), occurrence of a generalized, maculo-papular, lichenoid or multiforme, possibly also haemorrhagic (about 10%) exanthema, which can develop into erythroderma.
+The skin symptoms spread from the face to the whole body.
+The face is often reddened and swollen over a large area, with the periorbital region being emphasized.
+The changes on the trunk and extremities are extremely polymorphic.
+Atypical cockades are frequently encountered.
 Sterile follicular and non-follicular pustules and tension blisters are not uncommon.

-Oral mucosal changes occur as planar redness of the cheeks and pharynx or as planar erosions.
+Changes in the oral mucosa occur as extensive reddening of the cheeks and throat or as extensive erosions.

-The exanthema is usually combined with significant AZ reduction, high (>38.5°C) fever (>80%), hepatopathy (>70%), nephropathy (50%), pulmonary involvement (31%- acute respiratory distress syndrome, dyspnea, interstitial pneumonitis, dry cough, pathologic pulmonary function), arthralgias, myositis, lymphadenopathies of multiple (>2) wards, CNS involvement (aspetic meningitis, encephalitis, coma, seizures, speech disorders).
-Gastrointestinal involvement is uncommon.
+The exanthema is usually combined with a considerable reduction in AZ, high (>38.5°C) fever (>80%), hepatopathy (>70%), nephropathy (50%), pulmonary involvement (31%- acute respiratory distress syndrome, dyspnea, interstitial pneumonitis, dry cough, pathologic lung function), arthralgias, myositis, lymphadenopathies of several (>2) stations, CNS involvement (aspetic meningitis, encephalitis, coma, seizures, speech disorders).
+Gastrointestinal involvement is rather rare.
 Recurrent flare-ups over weeks are not uncommon (Mockenhaupt M 2017).
 See also validation score to confirm the diagnosis.

 LaboratoryThis section has been translated automatically.